Ex-governor’s Charlottesville book renews debate over blame

 “Instead of evenly examining all of the state’s decisions, including its mistakes, so we can learn and grow, the book instead blames everyone else, while making significant errors in the process,” Signer said in the statement.

 At a book talk in Washington Thursday, several women who were injured in the car attack addressed McAuliffe, challenging his characterization of the police response as dozens of attendees looked on.
-They asked why part of the proceeds had been pledged to benefit the families of fallen state police officers but not to the survivors of the car attack.
+They asked why part of the proceeds had been pledged to the Virginia State Police Association but not to the survivors of the car attack.

 WAMU reported the 20-minute exchange became heated, with one protester moving toward McAuliffe and then chanting, “Cops and the Klan go hand in hand.”